PatriciaDros/environmental-operational-bi-warehouse/docs/00_documentation_index.md

 ---

-## Part III — Implementation
+## Part III — Building the Warehouse

-How the warehouse was built.
+These chapters document the SQL implementation and supporting reference material used to build Version 1.0.

 | Chapter | Document |
 |---------|----------|